 Overall, enteric disease rates have fluctuated over time.
-Since 2011 the enteric disease rates have unfavorably increased.
-The recent County rate is higher than the State rate.
+Since 2016 the enteric disease rates have unfavorably increased with a significant decrease in 2020.
+Miami-Dade County has had rates consistently higher than both Florida and the average of the peer counties.